Malpractice in exams

 - exchanging, obtaining, receiving or passing on exam information by any means of communication (even if just attempting to)

-- passing on rumours about exam content from other students.
+- passing on rumours about exam content.

 This is not an exhaustive list as other instances of malpractice may be considered by exam boards at their discretion.